hlord2000/ble_serial_i2c_bridge/README.md

 | `ciphertext` | `uint8_t[BLE_PACKET_BYTES]` | An array of bytes containing the encrypted data.
 The size is determined by the `BLE_PACKET_BYTES` constant. |
 | `nonce` | `uint8_t[NONCE_SIZE_BYTES]` | An array of bytes representing the nonce (number used once) for encryption.
 The size is determined by the `NONCE_SIZE_BYTES` constant. |
 | `data` | `uint8_t[BLE_PACKET_SIZE_BYTES]` | A union member that overlaps with `ciphertext` and `nonce`, representing the entire packet data as a single byte array.
 The size is determined by the `BLE_PACKET_SIZE_BYTES` constant. |

+**Note: the formats may differ depending on which encryption method is used or which transports are encrypted.**

 ---